PhotonicsTUL/PLaSK/doc/xpl/grids.rst

                Add refinement to the vertical axis.

                It has same attributes as :xml:tag:`<axis0/> [in rectangular2d, divide generator]`.

-      .. xml:tag:: <warnings/>

-         Control printing of the warnings.

-         :attr missing: Warn if any refinement references to non-existing object.
-Defaults to ‘yes’. (bool)
-         :attr multiple: Warn if any refinement references to multiple objects.
-Defaults to ‘yes’. (bool)
-         :attr outside: Warn if refining line lies outside of the specified object.
-Defaults to ‘yes’. (bool)

 .. xml:tag:: <generator type="rectangular2d" method="regular"> [rectangular2d, regular]